Whipple10m/Documentation/components/README.md

-# Manuals for various 10m system components.
+# Documentation for various 10m system components.

 This space hosts manuals for various components of the 10m system, or links to them on external sites.